dhutapratama/docs/database.md

 <a name="monitoring-your-databases"></a>
 ## Monitoring Your Databases

-Using the `db:monitor` Artisan command, you can instruct Laravel to dispatch an `Illuminate\Database\Events\DatabaseBusy` event if your database is managing more than a specified number of open connections.
+Using the `db:monitor` Artisan command, you can instruct Lets to dispatch an `Illuminate\Database\Events\DatabaseBusy` event if your database is managing more than a specified number of open connections.

 To get started, you should schedule the `db:monitor` command to [run every minute](/docs/{{version}}/scheduling).
 The command accepts the names of the database connection configurations that you wish to monitor as well as the maximum number of open connections that should be tolerated before dispatching an event: